-The terms 'Learning mobility in the field of youth' refer to the mobility of young people across countries, inside and outside Europe, in formal and non-formal learning settings. learning mobility takes place in the frame of exchange programmes with the aim of promoting and developing personal and professional competences, communication, interpersonal and intercultural skills, and active citizenship among others.
-Learning mobility also contributes to the recognition of youth work and non-formal learning, and to increase opportunities towards employment.
-At the European - and especially at the EU level, learning mobility is also linked to the wider policy for the mobility of European citizens within the common market and the development of the skills needed to successfully live and work in this European environment.
+The term 'Learning mobility in the field of youth' refers to the mobility of young people across countries, inside and outside Europe, in formal and non-formal learning settings.
+Learning mobility takes place in the frame of exchange programmes with the aim of promoting and developing personal and professional competences, communication, interpersonal and intercultural skills, and active citizenship among others.
+The competences developed by youth taking part in mobility experiences contribute also to the recognition of youth work and non-formal learning, and to the increase of employment opportunities.
+At the EU level, learning mobility is also linked to the wider policy for the mobility of European citizens within the common market and the development of the skills needed to successfully live and work in this European environment.

-This policy framework focuses only on the mobility opportunities aimed at the development of attitudes, skills and knowledge of young people.
+This policy framework focuses mainly on the policies related to mobility opportunities in the context of non formal learning.

 Learning mobility across Europe has been promoted by civil society organisations and political institutions since the end of the Second World War as a means to foster intercultural dialogue and peace.
 In particular, mobility of young people consisted in international workcamps, voluntary activities, schools and university exchanges, mobility of young workers.
-In the last 40 years the Council of Europe and the European Union have contributed to the transformation of these cross-border mobility experiences into true learning mobility experiences, both supporting the organisations already promoting them, and providing policies and programmes for their further development in outreach and quality.
+In the last 40 years the Council of Europe and the European Union have contributed to the development of these cross-border mobility experiences, both supporting the organisations already promoting them, and providing policies and programmes for increasing outreach and quality of youth mobility.

 Council of Europe

-From the mid-1980s youth mobility became a permanent item on the Ministerial Conferences and the number of texts increased covering specific aspects of mobility as the mobility of youth workers and local policies to promote mobility.
-In particular, in the 1990s the Council of Europe made four important steps towards the promotion of youth mobility: the Resolution 91(20) instituting a Partial Agreement on the Youth Card for the purpose of promoting and facilitating youth mobility in Europe which gave birth to the European Youth Card Association (EYCA), two Recommendations regarding youth mobility, R(95)18 on Youth Mobility and R(94)4 on the promotion of a voluntary service, and the Solidarity Fund for Youth Mobility (now Mobility Fund by Rail for the Young and the Disadvantaged ) instituted in 1994 in agreement with the International Union of Railways.
+From the mid-1980s youth mobility became a permanent item on the Ministerial Conferences and a number of texts covering specific aspects of mobility, such as the mobility of youth workers and local policies to promote mobility, were adopted.
+In particular, in the 1990s the Council of Europe made important steps towards the promotion of youth mobility: the Resolution 91(20) instituting a Partial Agreement on the Youth Card for the purpose of promoting and facilitating youth mobility in Europe and the recommendations (95)18 on Youth Mobility and (94)4 on the promotion of a voluntary service.
+Several other texts related to the topic of ‘youth exchanges’ have been adopted by the Committee of Ministers and the Parliamentary Assembly from the 50s to the 90s and are available here.

-At the end of the 1980s, also the European Union started promoting youth exchanges through specific funding programmes such as ‘Erasmus' (1987) and ‘Youth for Europe' (1988) and the implementation of these mobility programmes represents the first initiative of the European Union in the youth sector.
-The Treaty on the European Union signed in Maastricht in 1992 recognized this development in Article 149 § 2 which states that the Community action should also be aimed at "encouraging the development of youth exchanges and of exchanges of socio-educational instructors".
-Youth mobility became an asset of the EU youth policy through the further development of the funding programmes promoting mobility, in particular a great achievement was the launching of the European Voluntary Service programme.
+At the end of the 1980s, the European Union started promoting youth exchanges through specific funding programmes such as ‘Erasmus' (1987) and ‘Youth for Europe' (1988) and the implementation of these mobility programmes represents the first initiative of the European Union in the youth sector.
+The Treaty on the European Union signed in Maastricht in 1992 recognised this development in Article 149 § 2 which states that the Community action should also be aimed at "encouraging the development of youth exchanges and of exchanges of socio-educational instructors".
+Youth mobility became the key feature of the EU youth policy and related funding programmes were developed further: in particular a great achievement was the launching of the European Voluntary Service programme in 1996.

-The most important policy documents which were issued are the Resolution concerning an action plan for mobility (2000) and the Recommendation for students, persons undergoing training, young volunteers, teachers and trainers (2001) whose principles were then included in the White Paper ‘‘A New impetus for European Youth'' (2001).
-In the White Paper the importance of the recognition of specific skills gained through mobility experiences is underlined and youth mobility emerges as a transversal policy which has to be taken into consideration in the field of voluntary activities, information, participation, education and training, employment.
-The White Paper was followed by the Framework for European co-operation in the field of youth in 2002 which was then updated in 2005 to take into account the European Youth Pact where ‘Education, training and mobility' figure as one of the three strands.
+Following the creation of mobility programmes and the inclusion of youth mobility in the EU Treaties, policy documents were issued, such as the Resolution concerning an action plan for mobility (2000)and the Recommendation for students, persons undergoing training, young volunteers, teachers and trainers (2001) whose principles were then included in the White Paper ‘‘A New impetus for European Youth'' (2001).
+In the White Paper youth mobility emerges as a transversal policy and specific attention is given to the recognition of competences gained through mobility experiences.
+The White Paper was followed by the first Framework for European co-operation in the field of youth in 2002 which was then updated in 2005 to take into account the European Youth Pact where ‘Education, training and mobility' figures as one of its three strands.